chaselikethebank/read-red-dot/README.md

 # READ RED DOT

-read red dot is a book journal built on the MERN stack
+read red dot is a book personal archive/journal built on the MERN stack

 ## Installation